aki4/libgif-js/README.markdown

 This repository contains example of gif to canvas loading and canvas to gif export with custom delay for each frame support.
 It works correctly only with one gif per canvas.

-Forked from the excelent jsgif project (, which was implemented as a bookmarklet to manipulate animated gifs (http://slbkbs.org/jsgif).

 ## Caveat: same-domain origin (important!)

 The gif has to be on the same domain (and port and protocol) as the page you're loading.